david-haerer/regelungstechnik/README.md

 <a name="names"></a>
 ## Naming

-In this project, the following names are used:
+In this project, the following naming is used:

 - Dezibel `dB`
 - Lower case letters for sequences in the time domain, e.g. `y(t)`